Horse Farm Tours

 Normandy Farm on Paris Pike is famous for its unusual L-shaped barn commissioned in 1933 by then-owner Joseph Widener.
-It is said to be an exact replica of a barn in Normandy, France, where he sought refuge after his plane crashed during World War I, the barn features a clock tower.
-Its roof, gables, cupolas and dormers are adorned with ceramic cats and other animals.
+It is said to be an exact replica of a barn in Normandy, France, where he sought refuge after his plane crashed during World War I. The barn features a clock tower, and its roof, gables, cupolas and dormers are adorned with ceramic cats and other animals.
 The farm also includes an interesting cemetery, in which a life-size bronze statue of Thoroughbred champion Fair Play overlooks the graves of Fair Play and Mahubah, sire and dam of Man o' War.
 Tours by appointment only; April through October, Monday through Friday.
 Call this farm directly at (859) 294-9595.